-“We didn’t want just a cover band.
+“We don’t want just a cover band.
 You’ll get your shot but not until people are ready for the Weirdos.”

 “I like them for their youth and energy.
-Without them, we’d probably chosen a lame band that has no soul.”
+Without them, we’d be stuck with a lame band that has no soul.”

 “You get to choose the band?”

 “You’re just a kid.
 How’dcha get hired.
 Yer daddy’s a studio honcho, huh?”

 “My daddy makes weapons for the military in Miami.”

 “Right,” he dismisses me by walking off after the Weirdos’

 I tell Doug to meet me in his office after he clears out the club.

 “Work is making you bossy,” he laughs.

 I need to be alone with Jace.
 It has been too long since we interacted.
 I always feel his presence but his help with the honky-tonk introduction to Chantilly Lace made my heart ache from missing him.
 He quickly appears, knowing I need him.